1019jchen/Bitcoin-Pricing-Model/README.md

 ## Information on the Data:

+The data used is from the time period 01/01/2016-01/01/2023.
 All the data used is from the following sources:
 - Bitcoin Data (contains information on opening, closing prices and returns): https://www.investing.com/crypto/bitcoin/historical-data

 The Bitcoin Data is the variable that we wish to model and predict better with the other information provided.